kcasas/gotut/data_types.md

 ### Slices

-- Slices are references to arrays.
+- Slices are references to an underlying array.
-- Syntax for arrays applies to slices w/o the length.
+- Syntax for arrays minus the length.
-- When declared/initialized it actually creates an underlying array then builds the reference to that array.

 syntax:
 - slice another array/slice. both are optional w/ defaults low=0 and high={array_length}.